Mary Ellen Callahan

-Mary Ellen Callahan is an American attorney who served as the Assistant Secretary for the DHS Countering Weapons of Mass Destruction (CWMD) Office from August 2023 to January 2025.
-She was previously the chief of staff to DHS Deputy Secretary John Tien in the Office of the Deputy Secretary at the U.S. Department of Homeland Security from 2021-2023.
+Mary Ellen Callahan is an American attorney who served as the Assistant Secretary for the DHS Countering Weapons of Mass Destruction (CWMD) Office from August 2023 to January 2025, and was the chief of staff to DHS Deputy Secretary John Tien in the Office of the Deputy Secretary at the U.S. Department of Homeland Security from 2021-2023.
 Callahan had also served as Chief Privacy Officer of the Department of Homeland Security from 2009-2012.
+She served as the General Counsel for the Lucas Museum of Narrative Art in Los Angeles, CA from 2025-2026.

 Early life and education

 Callahan grew up in a large family in Kennett Square, Pennsylvania and graduated from Kennett High School.
 Callahan is a graduate of the University of Pittsburgh, she was a Trustee for the University of Pittsburgh from 2009 to 2022, including serving as the Vice Chair exercising the duties of the Chair of the Board of Trustees from 2021-2022.
+She is now a Trustee Emerita.
 Callahan is also a graduate of the University of Chicago Law School.
 Callahan was a student in Barack Obama's classes at the University of Chicago Law School and has spoken with the New York Times and the Washington Post about her impressions of him.

 Career

 Callahan began her legal career with an immediate focus on public service and consumer protection, and quickly became a leading expert and advocate in the (then) emerging area of data privacy and cybersecurity law.

 Callahan started her practice at Hogan & Hartson (now Hogan Lovells) from 1997 to 2009, where she counseled online companies, trade associations, and other corporations on privacy, consumer protection, and litigation matters.
 She represented them before government agencies on a wide range of antitrust, e-commerce, and privacy-related issues.

 In 2009, Callahan was appointed by Secretary Janet Napolitano to serve as Chief Privacy Officer of the United States Department of Homeland Security (DHS).
 During her tenure in that role, Callahan led department-wide programs on privacy protections and information sharing, led all privacy initiatives in the DHS cybersecurity arena, served as the Department's Chief Freedom of Information Act (FOIA) Officer, and represented DHS in extensive outreach and negotiations with privacy counterparts in the European Union, Canada and other countries to explain and support the U.S. privacy framework.

-From 2012 to 2017, Callahan was a Partner at Jenner & Block, at which she founded and chaired the firm's Privacy and Information Governance Practice.
-At Jenner, Callahan applied her unique and broad experience to advise an array of clients across a spectrum of industries on issues at the interface of privacy protection with cybersecurity and national security.

 From 2017 to 2021, Callahan worked as an Assistant General Counsel for the Walt Disney Company.
 At Disney, Callahan was a leader of the global Privacy-Legal team across all segments of the company's businesses and developed crucial and innovative privacy programs and frameworks to protect the company.